Grand Teton Music Festival: Education and community outreach

-The Festival partners with Jackson Hole organizations and school district to expose audiences of all ages to music.
-Grand Teton Music Festival conducts various yearlong programs, such as scholarships, Tune-Up, Open the Hall, and school visits.
+The Festival is committed to engage with the community through interactive programs that reach people of all ages through partnerships with various Jackson Hole organizations and the school district.
+Grand Teton Music Festival conducts various yearlong programs, such as Tune Up, musician residencies, On the Road, Musical Adventures, and scholarships.

-The Festival's flagship music education program is Tune-Up, which has supplemented the standard music curriculum in local band and orchestra classrooms since 2004.
-Tune-Up provides teachers who are practicing musicians with expertise and knowledge in a wide variety of instruments.
+One of GTMF's music education program is Tune-Up, which has supplemented the standard music curriculum in local band and orchestra classrooms since 2004.
+Tune-Up provides teachers who are practicing musicians with expertise and knowledge in a wide variety of instruments, offering both technical skill and real-world musical insight.
 Tune-Up teaching artists provide private lessons and facilitate rehearsals for Jackson Hole classroom bands and orchestras.